andreyvital/react-native-android-sms-listener/README.md

 ## `react-native-android-sms-listener` [![react-native-android-sms-listener](https://badge.fury.io/js/react-native-android-sms-listener.svg)](https://badge.fury.io/js/react-native-android-sms-listener)
-An utility that allows you to add listeners for incoming SMS messages.
+An utility that allows you to listen for incoming SMS messages.
+You'll probably use it if you're developing an application and in its sign up process you have phone number verification step which is usually done by sending a verification code via SMS to the specified number, so when the user receive the message with the code you can automatically intercept it and verify it &mdash; what an awesome UX huh?

 ### Example
 ```JS